tarrasqueapp/tarrasqueapp/README.md

-# canary
+# vtt

 ## Setup

 ### Install Terry

-Terry is the CLI helper for running Tarrasque.io Canary commands.
-You alias it on your local system by running:
+Terry is the CLI helper for running Tarrasque App commands.
+You can alias it on your local system by running:

 ```
 alias terry=$PWD/bin/terry.sh